chadblack/465F2021/syllabus.md

 Dr. Black or your TA ahead of time.
 We're not making an Inquisition into your absences, so the reasons you can't attend are not as important as giving us the heads up.
 If you have *any* symptoms or have been exposed to COVID, please do not come to class!
-Just send is a quick email, and get tested.
+Just send us a quick email, and get tested.

 **Deadlines:** Assignments must uploaded to Canvas by the end of the day on